-Formally Proving a Compiler Transformation Safe

-Joachim Breitner

-Karlsruhe Institute of Technology Germany breitner@kit.edu

-Abstract

-We prove that the Call Arity analysis and transformation, as implemented in the Haskell compiler GHC, is safe, i.e. does not impede the performance of the program.
+Formally Proving a Compiler Transformation Safe Joachim Breitner Karlsruhe Institute of Technology breitner@kit.edu Abstract We prove that the Call Arity analysis and transformation, as implemented in the Haskell compiler GHC, is safe, i.e. does not impede the performance of the program.
 We formalized syntax, semantics, the analysis and the transformation in the interactive theorem prover Isabelle to obtain a machine-checked proof and hence a level of rigor rarely obtained for compiler optimization safety theorems.
-The proof is modular and introduces trace trees as a suitable abstraction in abstract cardinality analyses.
-We discuss the breadth of the formalization gap.

-Categories and Subject Descriptors D.1.1 [Programming Techniques]: Applicative (Functional) Programming; D.3.4 [Programming Languages]: Processors-Optimization; F.3.2 [Logics and Meanings of Programs]: Semantics of Programming Languages-Program analysis

-Keywords Functional programming, arity analysis, cardinality analysis, interactive theorem proving

-1. Introduction

-A lot of the fun in working on compilers, especially those that are actively used, lies in coming up with clever analyses and transformations that make the compiler produce better code.
+The proof is modular and introduces trace trees as a suitable abstraction when formally working with cardinality analyses.
+Categories and Subject Descriptors D.1.1 [Programming Techniques]: Applicative (Functional) Programming; D.3.4 [Programming Languages]: Processors-Optimization; F.3.2 [Logics and Meanings of Programs]: Semantics of Programming Languages-Program analysis Keywords functional programming, arity analysis, cardinality analysis, interactive theorem proving 1.
+Introduction A lot of the fun in working on compilers, especially those that are actively used, lies in coming up with clever analyses and transformations that make the compiler produce better code.
 Such developments are regularly the topic of well-received academic publications.
 The emphasis in such papers tends to be on the empirical side - awesome benchmark results, elegant implementations, real-world impact.
 A more formal, theoretical treatment is, however, not always given.
 Sometimes, a proof of functional correctness is included, which shows that the transformation will not change the meaning of the program.
 But for an optimization, we not only care about its functional correctness but also that the transformed program does not exhibit reduced performance.
-This operational property, here called safety (following [11]), is invisible to the semantics commonly employed in correctness proofs.
+This operational property, which we call safety, is invisible to the semantics commonly employed in correctness proofs.
 And even if a proof of safety is given, this is rarely performed in a machine-verified way, which would provide the highest level of assurance on the correctness of the proof.
 In this work, we went all the way: We looked at the Call Arity analysis, formalized it in the interactive theorem prover Isabelle and created a machine-checked proof not only of functional correctness, but also that the performance of the transformed program is not worse than the original one's.

-This is the author's version of the work.
-It is posted here for your personal use.
-Not for redistribution.
-The definitive version was published in the following publication:

-Haskell'15, September 3-4, 2015, Vancouver, BC, Canada ACM.
-978-1-4503-3808-0/15/09... http://dx.doi.org/10.1145/2804302.2804312

-The purpose of an arity analysis is to detect when function definitions can be eta-expanded to take more arguments at once, which allows the compiler to generate more efficient code when calling such a function.
-Call Arity [5], which was recently added to GHC, combines an arity analysis with a novel cardinality analysis based on co-call graphs to gain more precision in the presence of recursion.
+The Call Arity [4] analysis was recently added to GHC.
+It combines a fairly straight-forward arity analysis with a novel cardinality analysis based on co-call graphs to gain more precision in the presence of recursion.
 This precision is required to effectively allow foldl and related combinators to take part in list fusion.

-The cardinality analysis, which determines how often a function or a thunk is called, is required to eta-expand a thunk, as that is only safe if the thunk is called at most once.
+The cardinality analysis, which determines how often a bound value is called, is required to eta-expand a thunk, as that is only safe if the thunk is called once.
 If the cardinality analysis were wrong and we would eta-expand a thunk that is called multiple times, we would lose the benefits of sharing and suddenly repeat work.

-A correctness proof with regard to a standard denotational semantics would not rule that out!
-A more detailed semantics is required instead.
-We use an abstract machine with an explicit heap to prove that the number of heap allocations does not increase by transforming the program, and explain why this is a suitable criterion for safety.
+This would not be ruled out by simply proving correctness with regard to a standard denotational semantics!
+Instead, a more detailed semantics is required.
+We use a small-step operational semantics akin to Sestoft's mark 1 abstract machine, which models an explicit heap and allows us to prove that the number of heap allocations does not increase by transforming the program.
+We argue that this is a suitable criterion for safety.
 Our contributions are: